mdanilov/shiny-waddle/README.md

 - **mock** contains interfaces mocks (GMock).
 Used by unit tests.
 - **src** application sources
 - **test** unit tests
+- **uml** design UML diagrams.
+All `PlantUML` diagrams are exported to `images`.

 All commands needs to be run from the root workspace folder.

 ## Build
 Builds the `executor` executable file.
 The result can be found under `build` folder.
 ```
-./build.sh
+$ ./build.sh
 ```

 ## Run tests
-Tests are written using the GTest and to the CMake configuration, those can be run with `ctest`.
+Tests are written using the `GTest` and added to the `CMake` configuration, those can be run with `ctest`.
-The command below runs build first, and remove all tests output temporary files.
+The command below runs build first, and remove all tests output temporary files of previous runs.
 ```
-./run_tests.sh
+$ ./run_tests.sh
 ```

 ## Run example
 This command runs `executor` binary with command line arguments of the example from the `task.md`.
 It also builds first and clean-up the workspace from the files of previous runs.
 `Items.txt` file is restored to it's initial state.
+The example is located under `examples/basic` folder.
 ```
-./run_basic_example.sh
+$ ./run_basic_example.sh
 ```

-There is `rakefile` (Ruby script) which allows to run the test on random data
+There is also `rakefile` (`Ruby` script) which allows to run the tests on random data.
 ```
-rake test:random # run tests on randomly generated data
+# run tests on randomly generated data.
+Prints results to `stdout`.
+$ rake test:random

-rake test:big # run test on `big` example data
+# run test on `examples/big` data.
+Default cache size is 100.
+$ rake test:big

-rake test:gen # generate random test
+# generate random test.
+Default output directory is `examples/random`.
+$ rake test:gen
 ```

+Use `rake -T` to list all available commands.

 ## Generate documentation
 The documentation can be generated using the `Doxygen` command.
 The output will be in the `doc` folder.
 ```
-doxygen
+$ doxygen
 ```

 ## Requirements analysis
 - Statement `Design and implement an efficient eviction mechanism when there is a cache miss.` is unclear.
   The efficient eviction mechanism is depend on the applied use case, which is not specified.
 So it's not possible to implement efficient, but considering `performs caching of frequently accessed items` assume that LFU cache mechanism should be implemented.
-The final solution will contain both LFU and LRU cache implementations, while LFU cache is default.
+The final solution will contain both LFU and LRU cache implementations, while LFU cache is used by default.

 - `Handle the case of dirty cache item, where a writer is modifying the item that is already cached.` It does not specify whether the writer can change the cache rather than only modifying already existing items, so assume that writer can't remove/add items